-All programs must be approved prior to any residents actually starting the training program.
-Update materials referenced in D.2.c.4 will be sent to the Program Director from the ACVIM office by January 15 of each calendar year and the institutions must return the completed forms by March 1.
+Each year each Program Director must have their program reviewed to ensure that the program remains in good standing.
+The forms for updating a program, referenced in D.2.c.4, will be sent to the Program Director from the ACVIM office by January 15 of each calendar year and the institutions (Program Directors) must return the completed forms by March 1.
 Returned forms will be forwarded to the appropriate Specialty RTC for their review/approval.
-Failure to submit the appropriate information by the deadline published in the GIG will result in a program being placed on probation and will jeopardize the ability of a resident to count the time on probation toward their certification requirements if the program is placed on suspension.
-If a program (whether in good standing or on probation) does not respond to an RTC's request for documentation regarding their residency within thirty (30) days of the request, that program will be suspended (terminated).
-If a program is either placed on probation or suspended, the ACVIM will notify both the Program Director and all residents currently in the program of the action against the program.
-If a program is suspended, it may not be renewed.
-A previously suspended program may apply as a new program; however any time served by a resident under the suspended program will not count towards residency completion.
+Failure to submit the appropriate information by the deadline published in the GIG will result in a program being placed on probation and will jeopardize the ability of a resident to count the time on probation toward their certification.
+If a program (whether in good standing or on probation) does not respond to an RTC's request for documentation regarding their residency within thirty (30) days of the request, that program will be terminated.
+If a program Director and all residents currently in the program of the action against the program.
+If a program is terminated, it may not be renewed.
+A previously terminated program may apply as a new program; however any time served by a resident after the program was terminated will not count towards residency completion.